MetPX/wmo_mesh/README.rst

   fundamental that subscribers must keep up with publishers, or messages will be lost.

-* Security: **one should validate the baseurl** is reasonable given the source of the message.
+* Security: **one should validate the baseUrl** is reasonable given the source of the message.
 This is a variety of *cross-site scripting* that needs to be worried over in deployment.